Danny02/danny02.github.io/_posts/2023-09-08-importance-of-acceptance-tests.md

 anything about the first requirement.
 This developer now has to deduce the original requirement from the failing test.

-This is required, because the dev has to either:
+This is required because the dev has to either:
-- "fix" the test (when the underlying API changed)
+- "Fix" the test (when the underlying API changed)
-- change the new code to fit both requirements
+- Change the new code to fit both requirements
-- check if the old requirement is obsolete
+- Check if the old requirement is obsolete

 If we look back, our test is named `shouldNotDeleteValue`.
 This name does not provide any hints that the original requirement had anything to do with the default value.

-If I was the developer, I would probably think that I need to change my implementation to fit this old requirement.
+If I were the developer, I would probably think that I need to change my implementation to fit this old requirement.

 ## How could we improve?